ietf-wg-cellar/matroska-specification/notes.md

 While the above example deals specifically with audio tracks, this element can be used to align video, audio, subtitles, or any other type of track contained in a Matroska file.

-# Unknown elements

-Matroska is based upon the principal that a reading application does not have to support 100% of the specifications in order to be able to play the file.
-A Matroska file therefore contains version indicators that tell a reading application what to expect.

-It is possible and valid to have the version fields indicate that the file contains Matroska Elements from a higher specification version number while signalling that a reading application MUST only support a lower version number properly in order to play it back (possibly with a reduced feature set).
-This implies that a reading application supporting at least Matroska version `V` reading a file whose DocTypeReadVersion field is equal to or lower than `V` MUST skip Matroska/EBML Elements it encounters but which it does not know about if that unknown element fits into the size constraints set by the current parent element.

 # Multi-planar and 3D videos